 Variability reduction potential

+In line with other studies, the present work shows that PV power production in Europe undergoes substantial vairaiablity on time scales of several days, due to weather regimes.
+Two basic situations can further be distinguished: WRs associated with both, over and under production of PV power in different parts of Europe and WRs associated with an overall over or underproduction throughout Europe.
+In the former case, our study shows that suitable spatial deployment of PV panels can substantially reduce the WR associated variability of PV power production, as further discussed below in Sections 4.4.1 to 4.4.4.
+In the later case,spatial re-distribution of PV panels is shown to help little, WR associated variability must be counteracted by other means, as discussed below.
 The results of the four scenarios suggest that the objective of reducing PV power production variability is best addressed by adding future installed PV capacities to South-eastern and North-western Europe.
 Visual analysis of the classified seven weather regimes goes along with these results.
 High and low geopotential height anomaly fields are eighter affecting half of Europe (e.g. WR0), often with a South-east/North-west gradient, or entire Europe with decreasing intensity on the edges (e.g. WR5).
 It also goes along with the anomalies of surface solar radiation and 2m temperature.
 Especially the distribution of surface solar radiation often shows a discrepancy between South-eastern and North-western Europe.
 And it still holds for the CF anomalies but here the distribution shifts a bit, and the discrepancy between North and South is more pronounced rather than East to West.
 This indicates that the CF pattern associated with the different weather regimes are fairly although not entirely robust to season.
 It might be possible to further increase the robustness to season by analysing monthly CF instead of seasonal CF.  discuss nullen der ländern

 S1 - PV power production and installed capacities from NECP 2030